Dynamics of the sine-Gordon equation on tadpole graphs: Introduction

-where $\delta_{j,k}$ denotes the Kronecker symbol, and defined on domains with $\delta$-type interaction at the vertex $\nu = 0$, $D(\mathcal{L}_Z)=D_Z$ in \eqref{Domain0}.
-It is to be observed that the particular family determined by Proposition \ref{exis1} of single-lobe kink states under consideration is such that $ (\phi_{1,k}, \phi_{2,a(k)}) \in D(\mathcal{L}_Z)$ for every $k$ admissible.
+where $\delta_{j,k}$ denotes the Kronecker symbol, and defined on domains with $\delta$-type interaction at the vertex $\nu = L$, $D(\mathcal{L}_Z)=D_Z$ in \eqref{Domain0}.
 An interesting characteristic of the spectrum structure associated with operators in \eqref{trav23} on a tadpole graph is that they have a non-trivial Morse index (larger than or equal to 1, in general) which makes the stability study not so immediate.
-Here we use a novel linear instability criterion for stationary solutions of evolution models on metric graphs (see Theorem \ref{crit} below) developed by Angulo and Cavalcante \cite{AC1} (see also \cite{AP1, AP2, AP3}) and adapted to the case of the sine-Gordon model on tadpole graphs, as well as a {\it {splitting eigenvalue method}} introduced by Angulo \cite{Angtad} (see Lemma \ref{split} below and Angulo \cite{Angloop, Angtad}).
+Here we use a novel linear instability criterion for stationary solutions of evolution models on metric graphs (see Theorem \ref{crit} below) developed by Angulo and Cavalcante \cite{AC1} and adapted to the case of the sine-Gordon model on tadpole graphs, as well as a {\it {splitting eigenvalue method}} introduced by Angulo \cite{Angtad} (see also Lemma \ref{split} below and Angulo \cite{Angloop}).
 This method is applied to the operator $\mathcal{L}_Z \equiv \diag (\mathcal{L}_1, \mathcal{L}_a)$ on $D_Z$.
-More precisely, we reduce the eigenvalue problem associated to $\mathcal{L}_Z$ into two classes of eigenvalue problems, one for $\mathcal{L}_1$ with periodic boundary conditions on $[-L, L]$ and the second one for $\mathcal{L}_a$ with $\delta$-type boundary condition on the half-line $[L, \infty)$.
+More precisely, we reduce the eigenvalue problem associated to $\mathcal{L}_Z$ in \eqref{trav23} into two classes of eigenvalue problems, one for $\mathcal{L}_1$ with periodic boundary conditions on $[-L, L]$ and the second one for $\mathcal{L}_a$ with $\delta$-type boundary condition on the half-line $[L, \infty)$.
 Hence, under the restrictions on $L, c_1, c_2, Z$ and $k$ given in Theorems \ref{exemplos}, \ref{ker} and \ref{MK}, we show that $\ker(\mathcal{L}_Z )=\{\bold{0}\}$ and that the Morse index of $\mathcal{L}_Z$ is equal to one.
-Therefore, as a consequence of the linear instability criterion in Theorem \ref{crit} we deduce that these single-lobe kink states are linearly unstable by the sine-Gordon flow on a tadpole graph (see Theorem \ref{MK} below).
+Therefore, as a consequence of the linear instability criterion in Theorem \ref{crit} we deduce that these single-lobe kink states are linearly unstable by the sine-Gordon flow on a tadpole graph (see our main instability result in Theorem \ref{unstable} below).

 Our last main result is that the linear instability of the single-lobe kink states implies also its nonlinear instability (Theorem \ref{unstable} below).
 The strategy to prove this connection is to use the fact that the mapping data-solution associated to the sine-Gordon model is of class $C^2$ on the energy space $\mathcal E(\mathcal G)\times L^2(\mathcal G)$, with